 \section{Introduction}

 Critical systems, i.e. those undergoing a phase transition, represent a valuable resource for metrology and sensing applications.
 Indeed, in proximity of the critical point of a phase transition, a small variation of physical parameters can lead to dramatic changes in equilibrium and dynamical properties~\cite{Huang,Tauber}.
 In turn, when one or more system parameters depend on an external field, this diverging susceptibility can be exploited to obtain a very precise estimation of the field intensity.
 Such criticality-based sensing has already found applications in current technological devices, such as transition-edge detectors~\cite{irwin_transition-edge_2005} and bolometers~\cite{bolometer_review}.
 These kind of sensors are based on a classical working principle, that is, they do not follow optimal sensing strategies from the quantum mechanical point of view, even when quantum models are required to describe their physical behavior.
 In this context, the aim of critical quantum metrology is to exploit quantum fluctuations in proximity of a quantum phase transition (QPT)~\cite{Sachdev} to achieve quantum advantage in sensing protocols.
-In the last few years, a series of theoretical studies~~\cite{zanardi_quantum_2008, invernizzi2008Optimal,ivanov_adiabatic_2013, bina_dicke_2016, fernandez-lorenzo_quantum_2017, rams_at_2018, heugel2020_quantum, Mirkhalaf2020, Wald2020, Ivanov_2020steady, Salado2021, Niezgoda2021, mishra2021integrable,tsang_quantum_2013,macieszczak_dynamical_2016} have shown that quantum critical sensors can in principle achieve the optimal limits of precision allowed by quantum mechanics~\cite{demkowicz-dobrzanski_chapter_2015}.
-For example, under standard assumptions, considering a system of $N$ spins undergoing a QPT in the thermodynamic limit ($N\rightarrow \infty$), the squared error in estimating physical parameters can scale as $1/(T^2 N^2)$, where $T$ is the protocol duration time.
-This behavior is known as Heisenberg scaling, and it represents a quadratic enhancement over any classical strategy performed under the same conditions.
+In the last few years, a series of theoretical studies~~\cite{zanardi_quantum_2008, invernizzi2008Optimal,ivanov_adiabatic_2013, bina_dicke_2016, fernandez-lorenzo_quantum_2017, rams_at_2018, frerot_quantum_2018, heugel2020_quantum, Mirkhalaf2020, Wald2020, Ivanov_2020steady, Salado2021, Niezgoda2021, mishra2021integrable,tsang_quantum_2013,macieszczak_dynamical_2016} have shown that quantum critical sensors can achieve the so-called Heisenberg limit, where the squared signal-to-noise ratio scales like $N^2 T^2$, where $N$ is the number of probe systems, and $T$ is the protocol duration.